bragov4ik/go-kys/README.md

 file

 ### Summing Up
-A program sums up all the above metrics to calculate total effort.
+A program sums up all the above metrics to calculate total effort in human-minutes.

 ## Contribution
 To contribute to the project fork the repository and make a PR.